 Click here to learn more about the legal due diligence country reports that are currently available.

 USCIPP is committed to operating as a member-driven consortium with a shared and participatory advisory and oversight structure.
-Benefits of membership include opportunities for members to participate in guiding the strategic direction of the consortium by serving on one of the formal USCIPP subcommittees.
-Individuals regarded as industry experts and thought leaders are highly encouraged to serve on the Advisory Council or one of the subcommittees.
-Appointments are limited and subject to a yearly nomination process with term limits.
+Benefits of membership include opportunities for members to participate in guiding the strategic direction of the consortium by serving on one of the USCIPP Councils.
+Individuals regarded as industry experts and thought leaders are highly encouraged to serve on the Advisory Council or Benchmarking & Research Council.
+Appointments are limited and subject to a nomination process with term limits.
 Click here to view the full descriptions and responsibilities.

-• Chair: Barbara Ralston, Senior Strategy Consultant, Dignity Health International
+• Barbara Ralston, Senior Strategy Consultant, Dignity Health International (NCHL Board Member)

-• Diala Atassi, Executive Director, International Programs, UChicago Medicine
+• Diala Atassi, Chief Global and National Programs Officer, International Programs, UChicago Medicine

 • Soraia Angiuoli, Executive Director, Global Services, Children’s National Hospital